The 2d-directed spanning forest converges to the Brownian web

 In most occasions, we drop the second argument for $h(\x,\NN)$ and merely denote it by $h(\x)$.
 It is useful to observe that for all $\x\in\R^2$, the point $h(\x)$ is well defined.
 The \textit{Directed Spanning Forest} (DSF) with direction $-e_y$ on $\R^2$ is the random geometric graph $\mathfrak{F}$ with vertex set $\NN$ and edge set $E:=\{(\x, h(\x)) : \x\in\NN\}$.
-Since for any $\x\in\NN$, $h(\x)$ a.s. denotes a unique Poisson point, the DSF is a directed outgoing-one graph without cycle.
-This justifies it is called forest.
-In the sequel, horizontal and vertical axes will be respectively interpreted as space and time axes.
+Since for any $\x\in\NN$, the point $h(\x)$ a.s. denotes a unique Poisson point, the DSF is a directed outdegree-one graph without cycle.
+This justifies it is called a forest.

 The DSF was introduced in 2007 by Baccelli and Bordenave \cite{BB07} as a tool to study the asymptotic properties of the \textit{Radial Spanning Tree} (RST) which actually was the main subject of study in \cite{BB07}.
-The RST is a tree rooted at the origin $O$ of $\R^{2}$, with vertex set $\NN\cup\{O\}$, in which each $\x\in\NN$ is connected to the closest Poisson point to $\x$ but inside the open ball $\{\y\in\R^2 : \, \|\y\|_2<\|\x\|_2\}$.
+The RST is a tree rooted at the origin $O$ of $\R^{2}$, with vertex set $\NN\cup\{O\}$, in which each $\x\in\NN$ is connected to the closest Poisson point inside the open ball $\{\y\in\R^2 : \, \|\y\|_2<\|\x\|_2\}$.
 The authors showed that the DSF is an approximation of the RST, in distribution, locally and far from the origin.